 - European Urban Mobility Observatory and support - Europe's main observatory on urban mobility which provides good practices, tools, and communication channels needed to help turn cities into models of sustainable urban mobility.
 Eltis facilitates the exchange of information, knowledge, and experiences in Europe's sustainable urban mobility field.

 - Sustainable Urban Mobility Indicators (SUMI) - SUMI offers technical assistance to selected urban areas for the pilot application of a pre-defined set of sustainable urban mobility indicators.
+POLIS provides assistance to these cities through city-specific support, as a SUMI secretariat.
 The indicators are officially endorsed by the European Commission and based on the “SMP2.0 Sustainable Mobility Indicators” developed by the World Business Council for Sustainable Development (WBCSD).

 - Want to keep up with the latest news?
 Sign up for the ELTIS newsletter here, and follow us on Linkedin, Twitter, and Facebook.

-- For further information, contact Alexia Collignon, Isobel Duxfield, Ivo Cré, Karen Vancluysen, Marko Stancec, and Sebastien Nolens.
+- For further information, contact Alexia Collignon, Isobel Duxfield, Ivo Cré, Karen Vancluysen, Marko Stančec, or Sebastien Nolens.